-What could be more magical than wandering around a quaint Swedish cottage town?
-Wandering around said cottage town with a guide dressed in traditional 1800s clothing, by lantern light, and when it’s covered in snow!
+What could be more magical than wandering around the cabins of a quaint Swedish church town?
+Wandering around said church town with a guide dressed in traditional 1800s clothing, by lantern light, and when it’s covered in thick snow!

 DISCOVER TRADITIONAL FARM LIFE AT HÄGNAN OPEN-AIR MUSEUM

 Just down from the edge of Gammelstad is the Hägnan open-air museum, a collection of buildings from the 1700s to the early 20th century that provide an insight into what farm life in the north of Sweden was like at the time.
 There's a beautifully furnished farmhouse and former stables to explore, along with a bakehouse and a blacksmith’s shop too.

 Opening hours | Hägnan opening hours vary greatly across the seasons.